 KRC was reassigned from the First Presbyterian Church of Knox, founded in 1802.
 The

 Church Covenant and the pulpit Bible still exists.
-That the time, church attendance
+At the time, church attendance

 was irregular and only transient pastors were available to preach.
 In 1825, the Rev.